Gluten Free Vanilla Cake

-While I’m not gluten free myself, I get a lot of request for gluten free recipes on social media.
+While I’m not gluten free myself, I get a lot of requests for gluten free recipes on social media.
 That’s why I’m sharing this gluten free vanilla cake recipe!!

 What’s In Gluten Free Flour??